 Fill in your family's specific information.
 Print it, post it on the fridge, and put a copy in every go-bag.

 No account.
 No servers.
 No uploads.
-Everything you type is saved locally in your browser only.
-We have no access to it, and neither does anyone else.
-Your family's information is yours alone.
+Everything you type is saved in your browser only — your family's information is yours alone.

 Plan Information